V993/LegislativeDataAnalytics/server/README.md

 ####graph-apis/proximity-calculation
 Contains voting records for each representative in NYC City Council.
 Used in our algorithm to determine politican similarity based off of voting histories.

+### In the proximity-calculation directory, you'll find the C++ scripts we use to calculate distance between representatives.